daeuniverse/dae/docs/getting-started/external-dns.md

 ## External DNS on localhost

-If you set up a external DNS on localhost, you may want to let the DNS queries to dns.google.com proxied.
-For example, if you have following configuration in AdguardHome:
+If you set up an external DNS on localhost, you may want to let the DNS queries to dns.google.com proxied.
+For example, if you have the following configuration in AdguardHome:

 ```
 Listen on: the same machine with dae, port 53.